 C. How does the organisation define outcomes in terms of sustainable economic, social and environmental benefits?
-Good standard of Committee reports; Corporate Plan; The Delivery Plan 16/17; Local Plan 2016; risk management strategy; Annual Performance and Budget Outturn report; Procurement rules, Regulations and Contract Standing Orders; good compliance with Environmental Information Regulations (EIR); Medium Term Financial Plan; Capital Programme - all add to the achievement of positive economic, social and environmental benefit.
+Good standard of Committee reports; Corporate Plan; Corporate Framework; Local Plan 2016 (for which approval will be sought by Council in June 2018 to publish reviewed Local Plan); risk management strategy; Annual Performance and Budget Outturn report; Procurement rules, Regulations and Contract Standing Orders; good compliance with Environmental Information Regulations (EIR); Medium Term Financial Plan; Capital Programme - all add to the achievement of positive economic, social and environmental benefit.
+Significant work ongoing in Planning to ensure schemes enhance the environment.
+The Economic Development Section seeks, within the context of a need for development in a sustainable way, to support business investment, businesses with a local identity and new businesses and upskilling and supporting measure to improve the skills of the existing workforce.
 D. How does the organisation determine how to best optimize the achievement of intended outcomes Evidence of well thought out processes involving key officers including EMT at correct stages of new projects/initiatives.
 Well established reporting to Cabinet, Audit Committee and Overview and Scrutiny Committees in place with stakeholder engagement also achieved through the bespoke task and finish group process.
 Clear decision making protocols in place.
 Corporate plan sets out the overall Council strategy and key priorities.
 Publication of Annual performance reporting including key performance indicators.
 Regular Medium Term Financial Planning sets overall context of financial challenges.
 Risk Register sets overall context for risk management.
-Delivery plan, supported by overview and scrutiny panels, sets clear service review objectives.
+The Corporate Framework, supported by overview and scrutiny panels, articulates how the Council's priorities are to be delivered through the strategies that will help support that delivery.
 E. How does the organisation develop the entity's capacity, including the capability of its leadership and the individuals within it?
-Detailed Constitution; good Member Induction and Member Development Programme; Annual Workforce report; Good emphasis on development of individuals generally.
+The Leader of the Council has undertaken a review of the Cabinet, and has subsequently increased Portfolio Holder numbers from 6 to 8; detailed Constitution; good Member Induction and Member Development Programme; Annual Workforce report; Good emphasis on development of individuals generally.
 Well established annual appraisal process.
 Good emphasis on Secondments and Apprenticeship opportunities; Staff Performance Development Review; Continuing Professional Development Programmes; Benchmarking; Training programmes in existence including Health & Safety, Fire Safety, Safeguarding, Equalities, Social Media; Staff 1:1; Periodic staff surveys In recent years, reviews of senior management and structures have brought about positive changes to meet the challenges of the future with emphasis remaining on the delivery of quality services to the community.
-Regular EMT site visits and monthly Chief Executive communications.
+Regular EMT site visits and Chief Executive communications.